 SQL Server 2008 R2 Service Pack 2The fix for this issue was first released in Cumulative Update 3.
 For more information about how to obtain this cumulative update package for SQL Server 2008 R2 Service Pack 2, click the following article number to view the article in the Microsoft Knowledge Base:

-Cast the DATETIME type data to the SMALLDATETIME type in the statement.
+- Cast the DATETIME type data to the SMALLDATETIME type in the statement.

-Change the SMALLDATETIME type column to the DATETIME type on the linked server.
+- Change the SMALLDATETIME type column to the DATETIME type on the linked server.

 Article ID: 2699687 - Last Review: 10/15/2012 17:27:00 - Revision: 2.0